Self-Jailbreaking: Language Models Can Reason Themselves Out of Safety Alignment After Benign Reasoning Training: Discussion and Future Work

 \textbf{Emergent misalignment.} Our work expands the study of emergent misalignment, which previously focuses on misalignment that emerges from \textit{harmful fine-tuning}, such as training on insecure code \citep{wang2025persona,betley2025emergent,turner2025model,soligo2025convergent,chua2025thought}.
 Instead, we focus on self-jailbreaking misalignment behavior that emerges from benign reasoning training.
 This represents a fundamentally different and more concerning form of emergent misalignment: rather than arising from exposure to explicitly harmful training data, self-jailbreaking develops as an unintended consequence of improving general reasoning abilities.

-\textbf{Ensuring safety for open RLMs.} Our work highlights the need to reconsider current development practices for open reasoning models, where model developers simply perform reasoning training to improve capabilities \citep{muennighoff2025s1,guha2025openthoughts,wang2025safetysurvey}.
-The pervasive nature of self-jailbreaking across model families, scales, and training methodologies reveals that safety alignment of base model is not preserved after reasoning training; therefore, developers should incorporate safety reasoning \citep{guan2024deliberative,wang2025star1saferalignmentreasoning, zhang2025backtracking,wang2025safety,zhu2025reasoning,peng2025large} into their training pipelines, especially when minimal safety data can sufficiently restore alignment.
+\textbf{Ensuring safety for open RLMs.} {Our work showcases both test-time (i.e., activation steering) and train-time method (i.e., safety reasoning training) to prevent self-jailbreaking.} We urge the current open-source community to reconsider development practices for open reasoning models, where developers simply perform reasoning training to improve capabilities \citep{muennighoff2025s1,guha2025openthoughts,wang2025safetysurvey}.
+The pervasive nature of self-jailbreaking across model families, scales, and training methodologies reveals that safety alignment of base model is not preserved after reasoning training; therefore, developers should incorporate safety reasoning \citep{guan2024deliberative,wang2025star1saferalignmentreasoning, zhang2025backtracking,wang2025safety,zhu2025reasoning,peng2025large} into their training pipelines, especially when minimal safety data can sufficiently restore alignment, to prevent self-jailbreaking in the first place.

-\textbf{Limitations and future work.} We want to note that self-jailbreaking explains only a portion of safety failures in reasoning models as shown in \Cref{fig:selfjb-models}, and other mechanisms may contribute to the remaining cases.
-Furthermore, while our mechanistic interpretability analysis provides insights into the underlying mechanisms of self-jailbreaking, data-centric interpretability such as influence functions \citep{grosse2023studying} could further illuminate the training dynamics that lead to self-jailbreaking.
-Additionally, exploring connections between self-jailbreaking and alignment faking \citep{greenblatt2024alignment} could illuminate shared mechanisms for strategically reasoning about and circumventing training constraints.
-Our analysis also primarily focuses on English-language evaluations, and cross-lingual generalization of self-jailbreaking behavior remains unexplored \citep{yong2025state}.
-Lastly, future work should also investigate tamper-resistant fine-tuning approaches \citep{tamirisa2025tamperresistant,o2025deep} for RLMs to provide stronger guarantees against the emergence of self-jailbreaking.
+\textbf{Limitations and future work.} Self-jailbreaking explains only a portion of safety failures in reasoning models (\Cref{fig:selfjb-models}), and other mechanisms may contribute to the remaining cases.
+Furthermore, while our mechanistic analysis provides insights into self-jailbreaking, data-centric approaches such as influence functions \citep{grosse2023studying} could further illuminate its training dynamics.
+Our analysis also primarily focuses on English-language evaluations, and cross-lingual generalization remains unexplored \citep{yong2025state}.
+Future work should also explore connections to alignment faking \citep{greenblatt2024alignment} and tamper-resistant fine-tuning \citep{tamirisa2025tamperresistant,o2025deep} to provide stronger guarantees against self-jailbreaking.